-Jim Louis enters his fourth year as linebacker coach and co-defensive coordinator for the Laker football program.
-Louis has helped mold a defense that has had signeture games against a variety of attacks.
+Jim Louis enters his fifth year as linebacker coach and co-defensive coordinator for the Laker football program.
+Louis has helped mold a defense that has had signature games against a variety of attacks.
 The GVSU defense has ranked among the league leaders in virtually every defensive category since his arrival.

 The 2016 Laker defense ranked second in the GLIAC in points allowed per game (21.2), while leading the league in sacks (3.08) and tackles for loss (7.3) per game.
 In addition, the Lakers ranked second in interceptions (19) and red zone defense (0.651), while holding four opponents to seven points or less.
 David Talley, Collin Schlosser and Marquez Gollman earned All-GLIAC plaudits.